 Stacking SS-31 With Other Bodybuilding Peptides

-Mitochondrial + growth stack (advanced, 40+): - SS-31: 5 to 10 mg subcutaneous, morning - CJC-1295 + ipamorelin: 100 mcg + 200 mcg, pre-bed - BPC-157: 250 mcg subcutaneous, post-workout - Cycle: 8 weeks on, 4 weeks off
+The "battery + growth" stack for lifters past 40: - SS-31: 5 to 10 mg subcutaneous, morning - CJC-1295 + ipamorelin: 100 mcg + 200 mcg, before bed - BPC-157: 250 mcg subcutaneous, post-workout - Run for 8 weeks on, 4 weeks off

-Cost: at 5 to 10 mg/day and roughly 200 USD per 50 mg vial, an 8-week cycle runs 600 to 1,200 USD all-in.
-That is 3 to 6 times a BPC-157 or CJC/Ipa cycle, for less human performance data.
+Cost.
+A 50 mg research vial runs 150 to 300 USD.
+At 5 to 10 mg per day, an 8-week cycle will cost you 600 to 1,200 USD all-in.
+That is 3 to 6 times what a BPC-157 or CJC/Ipa cycle costs, for a peptide with much less human performance data backing it.

 Frequently Asked Questions